ElPainis/Fly-E3-Pro-v3/README.md

 - [Sovol Official Links](#sovol-official-links)
 - [Sources](#sources)
 ## Preface
-This Mod needs reversable manipulation of the hardware.
-If this mod doesnt work out for you, there is a way back to the Stock mobo but you have to live with some minor cosmetic changes of the machine.
-Also this mod needs crimping and solder tools as well as a minimum of skills with these.
+This Mod includes manipulation of the hardware.
+If this mod doesnt work out for you its in majority reversable.
+You have to live with some minor cosmetic changes of the machine.

+This Mod needs crimping and solder tools as well as a minimum of skills with these.
 So if youre a beginner I will try my very best to hold your hand while doing this conversion, but youre the only one that can be hold responsible.

 DISCLAIMER:
-The conversion also needs some modification of the PSU wireing, so there is potential of frying components, damaging your machine in general or worst risk of life when doing wrong.
-Read the full guide with full Attention.
+The conversion needs some modification of the PSU wireing, so there is potential of frying components, damaging your machine, firehazard or worst risk of life when doing wrong.
+If you unshure how to do proceed stop and get help.
+Read the full guide with attention.
 I can not be hold accountable if there is any damage or injuries.

-Important Safety Rules:
+Youre doing this at your own risk.

+Basic safety rules for electrical DIY:
-1. Turn Off and unplug the machine before working on it
+1. Turn Off and unplug the Power.
-2. Make shure it cant be plugged in or turned on accidantial
+2. Make shure it cant be plugged in or turned on again accidantial.
-3. Use proper tools
+3. Use proper tools.

 ## Features